Integrate a ticket-based or registration-based platform

 Attended Experience

 If you’d like to send followup emails about specific experiences, track an Attended Experience event.
-While you could send these types of emails via campaign after the event date for anyone who purchased it using the Placed Order event, you could end up including people who purchased the experience but did not attend, or who purchased and later cancelled their order.
+While you could send these types of emails via campaign after the event date for anyone who purchased it using the Placed Order event, you could end up including people who purchased the experience but did not attend, or who purchased and later canceled their order.

 If you have a method of recording attendance, send an Attended Experience event to Klaviyo so you can guarantee that only attendees of a given experience will receive a type of communication.
 You can also perform reporting based on the number of spots purchased versus the number of actual attendees.